Francoist Spain: National Catholicism

 Civil marriages that had taken place in the Republic were declared null and void unless they had been validated by the Church, along with divorces.
 Divorce, contraception and abortions were forbidden.
 Children had to be given Christian names.
 Franco was made a member of the Supreme Order of Christ by Pope Pius XII whilst Spain itself was consecrated to the Sacred Heart.

 A recreation of a typical classroom from the Franco era, featuring a crucifix and portraits of Franco (on the right) and José Antonio Primo de Rivera (on the left).
 Taken at the Museum of the History of Catalonia.

 The Catholic Church's ties with the Franco dictatorship gave it control over the country's schools and crucifixes were once again placed in schoolrooms.
 After the war, Franco chose José Ibáñez Martín, a member of the National Catholic Association of Propagandists, to lead the Ministry of Education.
 He held the post for 12 years, during which he finished the purging of the ministry begun by the Commission of Culture and Teaching headed by José María Pemán.
-Pemán led the Catholicizing state-sponsored schools and allocating generous funding to the Church's schools.
+Pemán led the Catholicizing of state-sponsored schools and allocated generous funding to the Church's schools.
 Romualdo de Toledo, head of the National Service of Primary Education, was a traditionalist who described the model school as "the monastery founded by Saint Benedict".
-The clergy in charge of the education system sanctioned and sacked thousands of teachers of the progressive left and divided Spain's schools up among the families of falangists, loyalist soldiers and Catholic families.
+The men in charge of the education system sanctioned and sacked thousands of teachers of the progressive left.
 In some provinces, like Lugo, practically all the teachers were dismissed.
-This process also affected tertiary education, as Ibáñez Martín, Catholic propagandists and the Opus Dei ensured professorships were offered only to the most faithful.
+This process also affected tertiary education, as the ministers intended to ensure professorships only to the most faithful.